No More Smelly Bins: Tips to Deodorize Your Garbage

 You’ll usually find an open box of baking soda in your fridge, absorbing the smell of those week-old leftovers.

-The same principle works in your trash bin, too.
+The same principle works to deodorize trash cans, too.

 During your initial washing and scrubbing phases, you can use a solution of baking soda and water.
 This creates a paste that not only eliminates stains but helps remove garbage odors.